 L-Mount users have a good choice, with a Leica 50mm f1.4 available, Panasonic 50mm f1.4 available, and a number of 85mm lenses available as well, from Panasonic and Sigma, but the brightest lens available is the Sigma 35mm f1.2 DG DN Art (also available in E-Mount).
 If you wanted to save money, then they also offer an f1.4 version, the Sigma 35mm f1.4 DG DN, which is roughly half the price.

-Best low light lens for RF-Mount – RF 50mm F1.2L USM
+Best low light lens for RF-Mount – Canon RF 50mm F1.2L USM

 Canon RF 50mm F1.2L USM

-The Canon RF 50mm f1.2L USM is an expensive lens at £2389 at current prices.
+The Canon RF 50mm f1.2L USM is an expensive lens, no doubt about it.
 But if you’re looking for the brightest lens for your Canon RF camera, then this is certainly a great option.
 There’s also the even more expensive RF 85mm f1.2 L USM.
 If there are beyond your budget, then Canon also offer the much more affordable RF 50mm f1.8 STM, which is impressively compact as well.

-Best low light lens for X-Mount – XF 50mm F1.0 R WR
+Best low light lens for X-Mount – Fujifilm XF 50mm F1.0 R WR

 Nikon Z 50mm f/1.2 S

 The Nikon Z 50mm f1.2 S is Nikon’s premium 50mm lens for Nikon Z series cameras, giving excellent image quality, as well as beautiful bokeh.
 Other features include an OLED display, plus a customisable function button.
-If this lens is a bit too much, then Nikon also offer a much more affordable 50mm f1.8 lens.
+If this lens is a bit too much, then Nikon also offer a much more affordable 50mm f1.8 lens which we’ve already included above.
+However, if you can afford the f/1.2 version, the results it delivers are well worth the price tag.

 Best low light lens for MFT – Leica DG Nocticron 42.5mm F1.2 OIS

-This lens, the Leica DG Nocticron 42.5mm F1.2, for Micro Four Thirds cameras, has the winning combination of a bright aperture, and optical image stabilisation.
-You’ll also find a well-built metal lens body, and with the Micro Four Thirds system, this lens gives an 85mm equivalent.
+The Leica DG Nocticron 42.5mm F1.2 for Micro Four Thirds cameras has the winning combination of a bright aperture and optical image stabilisation, which is music to the ears of a low-light shooter.
+You’ll also find it has a well-built metal lens body, and with the Micro Four Thirds system, this lens gives an 85mm equivalent.
+This is a tighter field of view than many others on our list, but is an enjoyable focal length to work with, especially for pictures of people.

 Best low light lens for EF Mount – Canon EF 50mm f1.2 L USM

-Canon’s 50mm f1.2 L USM lens is a relatively compact 50mm lens, compared to many of today’s lenses, with a bright 1.2 aperture.
-The lens is around £1500.
-Canon also offer an 85mm f1.2 L USM version, which would make a great lens for portraits in low light conditions.
+Canon’s 50mm f1.2 L USM lens is a relatively compact 50mm lens, especially compared to many of today’s lenses, with a bright f/1.2 aperture.
+With gorgeous optics and a solid L-series build, it’s a great lens for all-purpose shooting – and can be adapted to the EOS R system if you’re planning on upgrading to mirrorless.
+Canon also offers an 85mm f1.2 L USM version, which would make a great lens for portraits in low light conditions.

 Pentax FA* 50mm F1.4